 You have to understand that success starts small.
 It is not to say that you can’t achieve big goals or big New Year’s resolutions, but when you set something that is unrealistic to your current ability, you are only setting yourself up to fail.

 One of the main reasons people fail to stick to their resolutions is that they lack the motivation to do it.
-And the reason they lack motivation because they fail to produce the results they want.
+And the reason they lack motivation is that they fail to produce the results they want.

 This is why you should start with smaller and more reasonable goals.

 Hence, if you want to achieve your New Year’s resolutions, start small.
-Build confident and then grow bigger and bigger.
+Build confidence and then grow bigger and bigger.
+Like the snowball effect.

 No matter what resolutions you’re trying to achieve, make them realistic.
 Set yourself up to win, not to fail.